 Simple, friendly, and considerate.
 Avid listener.

-Unconventionality is ideal.
-I often say that we should transcend normality by venturing into the unknown.
-Maybe that’s why I'm a traveler, musician, and writer—oh, and a man of impermanence with no permanent abode, who enjoys taking spontaneous pit stops along the road we call life.
+I'm a traveler, musician, and writer—oh, and a man of impermanence with no permanent abode, who enjoys taking spontaneous pit stops along the road we call life.
 Continuing "this journey" alone is an option; however, it'd be more entertaining to stroll my way toward the final destination with friends.

 Back in the good ol' days I was a hopeless romantic; I believed in fate, in predestined love.
-But after realizing the illusory nature of reality, I began to wonder why we cling to fantasies about life, love, and happiness and why we reveal in things that only exacerbate our suffering.
+But after realizing the illusory nature of reality, I began to wonder why we cling to fantasies about life, love, and happiness and why we revel in things that only exacerbate our suffering.

 Intellectually I enjoy learning new things, languages in particular.
 Right now I'm striving to assimilate Japanese, Korean, Thai, and Russian into my internal language database.
 I learned Mandarin as an adolescent, but I seldom discuss that part of my life.
-Well, if you really want to know more about it, then read the following paragraph.
+Well, if you want to know more about it, then read the following paragraph.

 You get the point.

-I'm willing to make anything work as long as we desire the same thing.
-Besides, whatever ultimately happens between us, at least we'll have something to reflect on when we're older.
+I'm willing to make anything work as long as we desire the same thing; besides, whatever ultimately happens between us, at least we'll have something to reflect on when we're older.

 What you need to be monogamous...